 Start a comparative analysis by specifying the organism(s) you want to compare.
-In many cases this can be done from the menu command Select organisms/databases for comparison operations, which is accessible through the Gene, Pathway, Reaction, and Compound menus.
-It is also accessible through the Choose Organisms button in the Analysis → Comparative Analysis page.
+In many cases this can be done from the right-sidebar menu command Change Organisms/Databases for Comparison Operations, which is accessible from Gene, Pathway, Reaction, and Compound pages.
+It is also accessible through the Choose Organisms button in the Tools → Analysis → Comparative Analysis page.
 This tool supports multi-organism selection using the following three modes.
 In each mode, a list of organisms for comparison is built up on the right side; you can add to, remove from, or clear that entire list using the buttons in the middle.

-Pathway Tools finds “the same object” using different mechanisms for different types of objects:
+These commands to find “the same object” use different search mechanisms for different types of objects:

-The following comparison commands are all available under the Gene, Compound, Reaction, and Pathway menus:
+The following comparison commands are available from the right-sidebar menu in the Gene, Compound, Reaction, and Pathway pages:

-In addition, the following command will generate a table comparing the operon context of a gene across multiple organisms: Show orthologs (with operon diagrams) in multiple databases.
+In addition, on gene pages the following right-sidebar menu command will generate a table comparing the operon context of a gene across multiple organisms: Show Orthologs (with Operon Diagrams) in Multiple Databases.

 The “Species Comparison” operation in the operations box for pathway and reaction pages generates tables comparing a pathway or reaction across multiple PGDBs.
 If you wish to change the organisms being compared, use the command Change organisms/databases for comparison operations.